casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 );
 ```

-Then, it fetches the node address and chain name of the network that you have planned to do the deploy.
+Then, it fetches the node address and chain name of the network being targeted.

 ```javascript
 const test = async () => {